sahmed1o/Cryptocurrency-Market-Stats-Web-Application-Tracker/README.md

 <img src="screenshots/screenbg3.png"  height="400" />

 # Brief Summary

-A Multi-Platform responsive web application providing stats for cryptocurrency on both desktop & mobile browsers.
-Users are able to view market data, prices, charts, rankings, and more on any device browser.
-An application interacting with the website was also created for android.
+A Cryptocurrency market tracker with the tracking and data compiled of over 1500 cryptocurrencies.
+Users were able to view market data, prices, charts, rankings, and more on any device browser, with active tracking of currency information.
+An application interacting with the web application was also created for android.

 # Updating Data and Cron Jobs
 There are seperate micro-tasks run at certain intervals to update all the data from the site.
 These micro-tasks are under the cron folder and should be run as an automated cron job.